Can Finetuing LLMs on Small Human Samples Increase Heterogeneity, Alignment, and Belief-Action Coherence?

 The sample we analyze consists of behavioral data from 929 U.S. adults \footnote{The original dataset in \citet{Hunt} had 975 responses, but we exclude data points with missing demographic information for both finetuning and inference.} who played the role of attackers deciding whether to attack either of two targets that were defended by a centralized defender.
 In the experiment, the defender released one of four disclosures related to the deployment of new security measures to protect her assets at the targets.
-The four different disclosures participants could have received are as follows: the defender stated the security was deployed (i) only at the first target, (ii) only at the second target, or (iii) at both targets, or (iv) the defender included no target-level information in the disclosure and just stated new technology was deployed.
-Participants (i.e., attackers) were also informed of the defender's relative valuations of both targets, where the differences between her valuations at each target could be large (she values one target much more than the other) or small (she values one target only a bit more than the other).
+Participants (i.e., attackers) were also informed of the defender's relative valuations of both targets, where the differences between her valuations of each target could be large or small.
 Appendix \ref{sec:manipulations} outlines the manipulations in more detail.
 This 2 x 4 design created a total of eight treatment groups (i.e., two levels of the valuation factor, and four levels of the disclosure factor).
-After receiving the experimental manipulations, participants then reported their beliefs regarding where the technology was deployed -- expressed as probabilities that the new security measures were deployed at Target 1, Target 2, or both (we refer to the probabilities (beliefs) as $\phi_1$, $\phi_2$, and $\phi_B$, respectively, throughout the remainder of this paper) -- and then made a final decision on whether to attack Target 1, attack Target 2, or not attack.
+After receiving the experimental manipulations, participants then reported their beliefs regarding where the technology was deployed -- expressed as probabilities that the new security measures were deployed at Target 1, Target 2, or both, and then made a final decision on whether to attack Target 1, attack Target 2, or not attack.
 Participants were incentivized with base pay for completing the study and potential bonus payments based on the outcomes of their attacks.
 The full experimental script can be found in Appendix \ref{sec:prompt}.